With a career spanning 25+ years, Jeff Veen’s experience has spanned design, business, and venture capital.

 How can enterprise designers better sell the value of user research in an Agile process?

-You can use some sleight of hand in the beginning of a project, and say “We need to work on all these big things.
+You can use some sleight of hand at the beginning of a project, and say “We need to work on all these big things.
 We need to develop some kind of overall architecture.
 We need to choose a technology platform.
 Oh, and we need to do a bunch of customer research to make sure none of that goes sideways.”
 You place user research in the same category of upfront work as technical scoping.

 You also frame the research in a way that generates revenue.

-When working at Google on their analytics and Adwords platform, I said “Look, we have to talk to people paying for AdWords and find out their reporting needs so that we can help them spend more money.”
+When working at Google on their analytics and Adwords platform, I said: “Look, we have to talk to people paying for AdWords and find out their reporting needs so that we can help them spend more money.”

 We met with hundreds of potential customers in the agency world and in-house teams at large companies.
 When you listen to even 20 people with the same job talk about their role, and you visit their office and you see the sticky notes on their monitor and all the other workarounds, you see a ton of trends emerge.
 You analyze the transcripts of all of these interviews and say, “This is a task, and this is a task they do, and this is a task.”
 Group the tasks together and you’ve built a solid mental model and product architecture.